XeroxPerox/free-jb-claude-code/README.md

 If you get an API error, you should edit server.py with notepad or notepad ++ and add in your GROQ API Key.
 If you already added it, make sure it is correct, and not expired.

 Credits:
-@bigbooferboi - On Discord
+@bigbooferboi - On Discord.
-@ScriptZ - On Discord
+@ScriptZ - On Discord.
-@trelagrado - On Discord
+@trelagrado - On Discord.
-Alishahryar1 - On GitHub
+Alishahryar1 - On GitHub.
 ME:
-@shed_jr - On Discord
+@shed_jr - On Discord.
-xpguy(XeroxPerox) - On GitHub
+xpguy(XeroxPerox) - On GitHub.